nghiaho12/abc_speak/README.md

 An app I wrote to encourage my kid to learn the ABC alphabet.
-It employs Vosk to recognize speech.
-When the spoken letter is recognized the app will highlight the it.
+When the spoken letter is recognized (via microphone) it will get highlighted.
+The app will also respond the NATO phonetic alphabet (https://en.wikipedia.org/wiki/NATO_phonetic_alphabet)

 For best results pronounce each letter longer than you normally would.
 For example, say "Aaaaa".